ACM40960/22201441-Akolade-Sofiyyah-Iwalewa/README.md

 - Test Accuracy: The test accuracy metric gauges the model's predictive prowess on unseen data.
 This statistic offers a reliable measure of the model's generalization ability.

-- Precision: Precision, a quintessential metric in multiclass classification, was employed to determine the accuracy of positive predictions.
+- Precision: Precision was employed to determine the accuracy of positive predictions.
 It illuminates the model's effectiveness in correctly identifying true positives among predicted positives.

 - Confusion Matrix: The confusion matrix provided an intuitive depiction of the model's classification performance across all classes.
 This matrix unveils the distribution of correct and incorrect predictions, allowing for in-depth analysis of potential areas of confusion.

-- Randomly predicting and displaying images in the test 2 folder.
+- Randomly predicting and displaying images in the "test folder".

 ### Results